Persecution of Christians in the Eastern Bloc: Soviet Union

 A few years later, in 1929, priests were not considered workers; thus, they were given higher taxes.
 Priests also could not serve in the military because they were ineligible.
 The priests, because of their ineligibility, were given non-service taxes, which was calculated to be more than 100% of their income.
 Priests also were ineligible to join collective farms.
 Because of this, they were given no health care, pensions, or social security.
 By 1939, only 500 out of 50,000 churches remained open.

 Christian churches, Jewish synagogues and Islamic mosques were forcibly "converted into museums of atheism".
 Historical essayist Andrei Brezianu expounds upon this situation, writing that scientific atheism was "aggressively applied to Moldova, immediately after the 1940 annexation, when churches were profaned, clergy assaulted, and signs and public symbols of religion were prohibited"; he provides an example of this phenomenon, further writing that "St. Theodora Church in downtown Chişinău was converted into the city's Museum of Scientific Atheism".
 Marxist-Leninist regimes treated religious believers as subversives or abnormal, sometimes relegating them to psychiatric hospitals and reeducation.
 Nevertheless, historian Emily Baran writes that "some accounts suggest the conversion to militant atheism did not always end individuals' existential questions".

 After the German invasion of the USSR in 1941, Stalin revived the Russian Orthodox Church to raise morale for the war effort.
 Consequently, by 1957, there were almost 22,000 Orthodox churches in the USSR.
 However, in 1959, Nikita Khrushchev initiated a new anti-religious campaign, which led to the closure of almost 12,000 churches.
 By 1985, only 7,000 churches remained active.

 By the end of the Khrushchev era, 50,000 clergy were executed, and many of the church hierarchy were replaced by individuals who had connections with the KGB.
-With the drafting of the new Constitution in 1977, however, "freedom of conscience, that is, the right to profess or not to profess any religion, and to conduct religious worship or atheistic propaganda" was guaranteed.
+With the drafting of the new 1977 Constitution, however, "freedom of conscience, that is, the right to profess or not to profess any religion, and to conduct religious worship or atheistic propaganda" was guaranteed.